mehrozdurrani/INTERMEDIATE-LEVEL-Example-DotNet-Mediatr-Mapster-FluentValidation-For-CQRS/README.md

 - Open the project in your preferred .NET IDE.
 - Run the application.
 - Use your favorite API testing tool (e.g., Postman, Httpie) to send requests to the provided endpoints as mentioned above.
-- Study the code, especially the usage of MediatR and Mapster for command and query handling.
+- Study the code, especially the usage of MediatR, Mapster and FluentValidation for command and query handling.

 ## How to Contribute